envms/osseus/readme.md

 # Osseus Framework

-#### Current version is alpha-2 (v0.1.0)
+#### Current version is beta-1 (v0.3.0)

 Osseus is a light and tiny PHP framework and toolbox.
 Its goal is to be flexible and impartial to code and database structures.

-The plan for this is to also be able to interface with FluentPDO 2.0 and provide quick and seamless database interactions.
+It interfaces with FluentPDO 2.0 to provide quick and seamless database interactions.

 Osseus can be used as a standard application framework or simply as a utility library.